MFHT, MBTPA, CNHC Registered, Cert ECBS, Cert ITEC

 - Fascia Bowen – an even lighter touch form of Bowen specifically aimed at fatigued and overloaded systems

-- Bowen Therapy for the lower limbs – focussing on imbalance of the knees & ankles and the impact this can have on the lower back
+- Bowen Therapy for the lower limbs – focusing on imbalance of the knees & ankles and the impact this can have on the lower back

-- Bowen Therapy Shoulder and Pelvic focus workshops – focussing on stiff & frozen shoulders and lower back, hip or thigh pain
+- Bowen Therapy Shoulder and Pelvic focus workshops – focusing on stiff & frozen shoulders and lower back, hip or thigh pain

 - Bowen Therapy Neurological – application of the technique for neurological conditions and neural referred symptoms such as sciatica and pins & needles